jakezatecky/react-dual-listbox/README.md

 />
 ```

-In addition, you can control the filter search text, rather than leaving it up to the component:
+In addition, you may control the filter text state, rather than leaving it up to the component:

 ``` jsx
 <DualListBox